robtweed/ewd-qoper8/guide.md

 By default, both the `send()` and `finished()` functions return to the master process a message whose type property is the same as that of the message being handled.
 You can optionally use the `send()` function to return messages with a different type property to the master process: to do this, simply define a type property in the `resultObj` object argument.
 Note that you cannot override the type property of the `finished()` function's result object.

-Make sure that your `on(‘message’)` handler logic always ends with an invocation of the `finished()` function, and only invoke it once - failure to do so will cause the worker process to not be released back to the available pool.
+Make sure that your `on('message')` handler logic always ends with an invocation of the `finished()` function, and only invoke it once - failure to do so will cause the worker process to not be released back to the available pool.

 ## Configuring ewd-qoper8 To Use Your Worker Handler Module

-You instruct ewd-qoper8 to load your worker module by setting the property `this.worker.module` from within the on(‘start’) method handler.
+You instruct ewd-qoper8 to load your worker module by setting the property `this.worker.module` from within the on('start') method handler.
 The module you specify will be loaded (using require()) into each worker process when it is started.

 For example, if you saved your module in `./node_modules/exampleModule.js`, then you instruct ewd-qoper8 to load it as follows, eg:
 ```javascript